 Pain doesn’t just take a physical or financial toll, with doctors often looking for signs of depression when diagnosing chronic pain (nearly 45% of those with chronic pain also live with depression and anxiety).

-(While these are Australian statistics, I don’t doubt it’s a similar picture worldwide).
+(While these are Australian statistics, I expect it’s a similar picture worldwide).

 What is pain?